 Registration of Foals & Application for a Dales Pony Society Passport

 All foals must be registered by their breeder in their year of birth and the date of birth is needed for registration.
-The application needs to be received before the 30th November
+The application needs to be received before the 30th November.

-Applications made outside of the deadline of the 31st December of the year of birth are deemed late registrations & a late fee will be charged & the parentage of the foal must be proved by DNA testing, at the considerable expense of the breeder.
+Applications made outside of the deadline of the 31st December of the year of birth are deemed Late Registrations.
+A late fee will be charged and the parentage of the foal must be proved by DNA testing, at the expense of the breeder.
 Before the passport is issued to the owner, Part II of Section II will be signed and stamped by the Society to permanently exclude the horse from the human food chain.

 If a prefix is used for naming the foal, it must first be registered with the Central Prefix Register using its application form.
 For details about applying please see the Central Prefix Register website.

-The completed registration form, ID diagram and the 3 DNA Samples (two from the foal & another from its' Dam) and the Stallion Service paper should sent to the Secretary together with the registration fee.
+The completed registration form, ID diagram and the 3 DNA Samples (two from the foal and another from its Dam) and the Stallion Service paper should sent to the Secretary together with the registration fee.

 Dales foals are eligible for registration only if both the sire and dam are registered in the Dales Pony Society stud book and it complies with all current conditions for registration, as set out in the rules and regulations of the Dales Pony Society.
-A copy of the rules of registration are available from the Society, and also on the website www.dalespony.org Ponies will be registered in the appropriate section of the studbook, according to the rules of registration.
+A copy of the rules of registration is available from the Society but also provided below.
+Ponies will be registered in the appropriate section of the studbook, according to the rules of registration.

 Part-bred Dales are eligible for registration if they can prove a minimum of 25% recorded Dales pony breeding.
 There is no up-grading from the part-bred register to the pure stud book.